CarterBurtlake/MSc-Thesis-/README.md

-# MSc-Thesis-
+# MSc-Thesis-Chapter2-
-Code for all of the work related to my MSc thesis work
+Code for all of the work related to my MSc thesis second chapter work